-Scholarships at USC range in value from $500 for a one-semester bursary to $32,000 over the course of a full degree.
-For example, high-achieving students who demonstrate good leadership skills can apply for USC’s Thompson Excellence Scholarship, which provides $4,000 per semester for the normal duration of the program (up to a maximum of $32,000).
+Scholarships at USC range in value from $500 for a one-semester bursary, to $32,000 over the course of a full degree.
+For example, if you're doing really well at school and are involved in community or leadership activities, you can apply for USC’s Thompson Excellence Scholarship, which can give you $4,000 per semester for the normal duration of your degree program.

 Scholarships and bursaries aren’t just for high academic achievers.
-They’re designed to help students achieve their full potential while at uni, and are awarded to students from all backgrounds and study areas.
+They’re designed to help all students achieve their potential while at uni, and are awarded to people from all backgrounds and study areas.

 Students can be eligible for a scholarship based on academic performance, sporting achievements or community service, or a combination of all these things.

-Eligibility and selection criteria for each individual scholarship or bursary are available on the USC website.
+Scholarships can have different eligibility or selection criteria, which you can find on the USC website.
 Many scholarships are open to all new students.
-Some scholarships require you to be enrolled in a particular program or course – this information is displayed under the selection criteria.
+Some scholarships require you to be enrolled in a particular program or course – you can find this information under the selection criteria.

-You can apply for most USC scholarships by filling out one online form.
+You can apply for most USC scholarships with one online form.
 You simply fill in your details, and USC will assess which scholarships you are eligible for.

-Applications for Semester 1, 2019 scholarships close on 30 November 2018.
+Applications for Semester 1, 2020 scholarships open on 1 April 2019.
 It's a good idea to apply as soon as you've submitted your QTAC application.

 There are also scholarships offered by external companies or organisations.
 These scholarships have their own eligibility criteria, selection criteria and closing dates.
 In most cases, you will need to provide a separate application form directly to the external organisation.